seemywingz/provision/README.md

   - zeplin

 # Run the Full Setup
+#### !!
+Make sure to watch the teminal during installation, your user password is required !!

 The setup script will install [Ansible](https://www.ansible.com/overview/how-ansible-works)
 Then Ansible will take care of the rest!